Andrew R. Barron (chemist): Environmental research

-In mid 2010s, Barron returned to the issue of water purification.
-He has investigated the nano control over the surface of a material that allows for the creation of both super hydrophilic surfaces that allow for separation of oil and water without fouling.
-In this area, his research has been focused on energy problems including sustainable resources and waste recovery, reducing the impact of hydrocarbon energy sources, carbon dioxide valorisation and long-term sequestration and the next generation of the energy distribution.
+In the mid 2010s, Barron returned to the issue of water purification.
+He has investigated the nano control over the surface of a material that allows for the creation of superhydrophilic surfaces that allow for separation of oil and water without fouling.
+In this area, his research focused on energy problems including sustainable resources and waste recovery, reducing the impact of hydrocarbon energy sources, carbon dioxide valorisation and long-term sequestration and the next generation of the energy distribution.

+Entrepreneurship

+Barron is a serial entrepreneur.
+In 1992 whilst at Harvard University, Barron founded Gallia Inc. that was sold to TriQuint Semiconductor in 1995.
+In 2001 Barron co-founded a Rice University spin-out to develop silicon solar cell technologies, Natcore technology, which was coincidentally founded on 9/11.
+Oxane Materials was set up for the commercialization of nano-technology-enhanced propping agents that addressed critical oil and gas technical challenges.Based upon the superhydrophilic functionality of ceramic membranes, Apex Water Solutions was founded in 2019 to implement large scale water treatment for the energy industry.

+In 2019, Apex Water Solutions was founded to develop large-scale water treatment systems for the energy industry based on superhydrophilic ceramic membrane technology.
+The same membrane functionality was later applied in the development of FXI Inc.’s antiviral X-mask personal protective equipment.

+MiDAS Green Innovations was established in 2019 to coordinate multiple technologies related to industrial decarbonization, including carbon capture, utilization, and sequestration.

 Personal life

 Barron lives with his wife, Merrie Barron, in both Swansea (Wales) and Houston (Texas).
-Since he moved to Texas in 1990s, he has participated in motor racing as a sport.
+Since he moved to Texas in the 1990s, he has participated in motor racing as a sport.
 In 1999 American Lemans Series, he was team principle for team in the GTS class.
 He participated in the final season of USRRC under Ross Racing.
 Barron has previously raced Lotus Seven, Caterham Seven, and Lotus Type 61 Formula Ford.
 He has been SW Division SCCA E-Production Champion, 2013 Monoposto Formula Ford Champion, 2013 SVRA Group 2 Sprint Series Champion and 2014 Monoposto Formula Ford Champion.
 In 2018, he raced FIA Formula Opel Racing with a Formula Vauxhall Lotus.